polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 ## Summary

-This RFC proposes a change to the erasure coding algorithm as well as the way erasure root is being computed on Polkadot to make both faster.
+This RFC proposes changes to the erasure coding algorithm and the way the erasure root is computed on Polkadot to make both processes faster.

 ## Motivation

-Data Availability (DA) Layer provided by Polkadot serves as a foundational layer for shared security, currently allowing Approval Checkers and Collators to download the Proofs-Of-Validity (PoV) for security and liveness purposes respectively.
+The Data Availability (DA) Layer provided by Polkadot serves as a foundational layer for shared security, currently allowing Approval Checkers and Collators to download the Proofs-of-Validity (PoV) for security and liveness purposes respectively.
-As the number of parachains and PoV sizes grow, it is increasingly important for the DA to be as perpormant as possible.
+As the number of parachains and PoV sizes grow, it is increasingly important for the DA to be as performant as possible.

 [RFC-47](https://github.com/polkadot-fellows/RFCs/blob/main/text/0047-assignment-of-availability-chunks.md)
 proposed a way to enable systematic chunk recovery for Polkadot's DA, improving the efficiency/reducing the CPU overhead.
-However, systematic recovery can only work with almost ideal networking scenario where everyone is connected to the corresponding third of validators and as such we need to ensure the system will sustain the load in the worst case scenario.
+However, systematic recovery can only work with an almost ideal networking scenario where everyone is connected to the corresponding third of validators, and as such, we need to ensure the system will sustain the load in the worst-case scenario.
 On top of that, enabling it requires making a breaking change to the protocol (including the collator node side).

-We propose here to bundle another breaking change to the protocol along with RFC-47 to speed up the erasure coding, which constitutes the CPU bottleneck of DA.
+We propose bundling another breaking change to the protocol along with RFC-47 to speed up erasure coding, which constitutes the CPU bottleneck of DA.

 ## Stakeholders